check before: 2025-02-01

 User Confusion

-Users may be confused by the name change from 'Outlook (new)' to 'Outlook', leading to potential miscommunication about which version they are using.
+Users may be confused by the change in app name from 'Outlook (new)' to 'Outlook', especially if they are still seeing 'Outlook (classic)' in their Start menu.
+This could lead to difficulties in identifying which version of Outlook they are using, potentially impacting their productivity.

 - roles: End Users, IT Support